prapalu/esw/README.md

 - 21 workers
 - 24 Search Topics
 - 126 Search Workflows (each worker was assigned to implement a search workflow for each macro topic)
-- 5803 queries
+- 4862 queries

-About 2022 collection (more information [here](collections/2021)):
+About 2022 collection (more information [here](collections/2022)):
 - 3 macro topic (Movies, Sport, History)
-- 41 workers
+- 36 workers
 - 21 Search Topics
-- 123 Search Workflows (each worker was assigned to implement a search workflow for each macro topic)
+- 108 Search Workflows (each worker was assigned to implement a search workflow for each macro topic)
-- 4862 queries
+- 5786 queries